 This book will be of interest to post-production students, independent filmmakers, film critics, and agents with editing clients.

 It is accompanied by a collection of rich digital materials, including a glossary, bibliography, and more.

 Table of Contents

-Michael Hoggan is the former President of the American Cinema Editors and currently a professor of film production and editing at Cal State, Northridge.
+Michael Hoggan is the former President of the American Cinema Editors and currently a professor of film production and editing at California State University, Northridge.
 He has an extensive body of professional work from more than three decades as an editor, writer, producer, and director.
 He has received ACE Eddie and Emmy nominations, including Best Editing for Miami Vice and Homefront.